Digital Banking Safety, Awareness and Protection

 - Keep your operating system up to date.
 Many viruses rely on systems without current patches or security to spread.
 Configure your computer to update the operating system automatically if possible with current service packs, etc. Be sure that your antivirus and antispyware software are configured to update automatically as well.

 - Step-up authentication of Out-of-Band authentication and/or Out-of-Wallet questions may be required for device IDs that are not recognized, utilizing one-time security codes to help deter hackers and account takeovers.
-Ensure your phone number is current on your online banking profile.
+Ensure your phone number is current on your digital banking profile.

 - Consider using a stand-alone, dedicated computer solely for financial transactions, with no web browsing, Email or social media allowed.